center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 logic incorporates the information necessary to narrow that ambiguity and establish stronger evidence of the behavior being detected.

-See :doc:`Using Context to Determine Intent
+See :ref:`Using Context to Determine Intent
 <Context>` for guidance on incorporating contextual
 evidence.